IFTA & HVUT SpecialistsSOC 2 Aligned

 Can your teams handle IFTA quarterly reporting across all jurisdictions?

 Yes.
 IFTA requires quarterly fuel tax reports reconciling distance and fuel across 48 contiguous states and 10 Canadian provinces.
 Our teams handle total mileage tracking, fuel-type breakdowns, fleet MPG calculations, and jurisdiction-level reconciliation.
-Base jurisdictions audit roughly 3% of IFTA licenses annually – we ensure your clients are always audit-ready.
+Base jurisdictions audit roughly 3% of IFTA licenses annually – we ensure you are always audit-ready.

 Do you handle HVUT (Form 2290) and other excise taxes?